AreteraAB/Foopipes.Examples/Ponty/Readme.md

 Now you can browse to: <http://localhost:9200/ponty/_search?q=.NET>

-*Note:* this example has the compiled Typescript files in ./modules for ease of use.

 ## This example does ##
 1. Fetch job adverts as json from external service
 2. Insert job adverts into elasticsearch